 - Basic functionality apps

 Are fast to develop and include very few or even no features at all.
 They are mostly developed for personal use and you probably won’t find anything like this in any app store.
 Usually, they are made to display a list of topics – by clicking on one of them a user can view info about it, or open a new list.

 - Database-driven apps

-- Apps that rely on device firmware/hardware
+- Apps that rely on the device firmware/hardware

 These types of applications access a mobile device and aim at enhancing its functionality.
-It could be camera, flashlight, alarm clock or any other function.
+It could be a camera, a flashlight, an alarm clock or any other function.
 For example, AlarmMon allows users to customize the alarm clock, while also adding extra functions, like a puzzle to solve to disarm the alarm.